Creates data partitions (for instance, a training and a test set) based on a

 proportion

 must not be greater than 1.
-The remaining part will be used for the test set.- group
+The remaining part will be used for the test set.- by

 A character vector indicating the name(s) of the column(s) used for stratified partitioning.